 Wanna take it further?
 Order the El Mocha, a drink which melds espresso, dark chocolate and aged balsamic vinegar in a brilliantly complex and not-too-sweet take on the standard mocha.

 But at Discourse you can also opt for full-on avant garde.
 Order the caramel apple bomb and you won't even get coffee.
 Instead you'll be bequeathed with a magical sphere of flavor that explodes in your mouth, releasing all the flavors of autumn in a single bite.

 Milwaukee has become an amazing coffee city, and the rise of spots like Discourse is just proof in the pudding.

 Every cafe strikes a different mood.
 At Likewise (formerly Wonderstate), it’s driven by modern design and floor to ceiling windows that create a sleek, sun-drenched space.
 Despite its clean lines, it never feels cold, largely thanks to the live plants that thrive at every turn.

 If you need some good vibes with your daily cup of joe, you’ll find it at The Daily Bird, a coffee brand built on community, recovery and hope.
-Born as a pop-up shop last April, the coffee concept serves up really great coffee, delicious treats from Honey Bear Baked Goods, and daily affirmations: reminders to “Stay Rad” and encouragement for the moments when you just need to get over that next big hump.
+Born as a pop-up shop, The Daily Bird is now a brick and mortar neighborhood staple, which serves up really great coffee, a worthy food menu (which includes delicious treats from Honey Bear Baked Goods), and daily affirmations: reminders to “Stay Rad” and encouragement for the moments when you just need to get over that next big hump.